-In this study, it is crucial to know the description of Newton plane curves in order to compute their jet schemes over the origin of $k^2$.
+It is worth mentioning that it is crucial in our study to know the description of Newton plane curves in order to compute their jet schemes over the origin of $k^2$.
 In this section, we will describe the equations of these curves.

-Proposition \ref{th : new-br} describes the equation of a Newton plane branch up to an isomorphism.
+First, we start with Proposition \ref{th : new-br} that describes the equation of a Newton plane branch up to an isomorphism.

 \begin{proposition} \cite{zbMATH05577991} The Newton plane branches are up to an isomorphism the plane curves defined by

 with $p,q\geq 0$ coprime integers (and $f$ has only one Puiseux characteristic pair). \end{proposition}